How A Good Website Maintenance Plan Can Boost Your Search Rankings (SEO)

 SEO shortcuts may give you a quick boost, but they will not help you in the long run and can even do more harm than good.
 To keep your website running smoothly and ranking highly in search engine results, investing in a sound website maintenance package will streamline the process of keeping your site up to date.

-If you are wondering how website performance can help your business outrank the competition at SEO, here are a few suggestions to give you a better understanding of how website maintenance works and why it’s valuable to your business.
+If you are wondering how measuring website performance can help your business outrank the competition at SEO, here are a few suggestions to give you a better understanding of how web development and maintenance works and why it’s valuable to your business.

 Yearly Website Maintenance Plan Tasks